zackdotcomputer/suspension/README.md

 When you call this hook you will get back an array.
 The first element is your result and it will start as `undefined`.
 The second element is your trigger function.
 It will have the same parameter expectations as your generators.
 Whenever you want to start a new call, call the trigger function with the args.
-If you call it with different args than a previous render cycle (by default this is determined using a `===` check) then it will discard the cache and make the call again.
-If you call it with the same args and it has already resolved successfully, it will reuse that result.

 The trigger function also uses a bit of trickery to trigger a re-render of your component, so as soon as you call it the host component will redraw and disappear from screen, falling back to the nearest